Characters of Holby City: Thandie Abebe-Griffin

 Ginny Holder plays general surgical registrar Thandie-Abebe Griffin.
 She first appears in the series 9 episode "Stargazer" as the new fiancé of consultant Ric Griffin (Hugh Quarshie), having become engaged to him during his sabbatical in Uganda.
 Thandie struggles as a doctor, and has Ric write her a reference when her real one proves uncomplimentary.
 She accuses cardiothoracic consultant Elliot Hope (Paul Bradley) of racial discrimination when he comments on her poor performance.
 On her wedding day, it is revealed that Thandie never actually qualified as a doctor, and Ric breaks up with her, escorting her back to Uganda.

 Thandie returns in series 12, hired as a locum cardiothoracic registrar.
 She makes amends with Elliot, though clashes with Ric, who files for divorce.
-Ric attempts to stop Thandie from being hired at the hospital on a permanent basis, however when she is investigated by the Home Office, he realises he still has feelings for her.
-Quarshie explained that upon Thandie's return, Ric initially believes her to be a "terrible person", however ultimately realises that he has been allowing his emotions to interfere with his work, and when Thandie correctly diagnoses a patient, he is impressed to realise that he has underestimated her medical ability.
+Ric attempts to stop Thandie from being hired at the hospital on a permanent basis; however, when she is investigated by the Home Office, he realises he still has feelings for her.
+Quarshie explained that upon Thandie's return, Ric initially believes her to be a "terrible person"; however, he ultimately realises that he has been allowing his emotions to interfere with his work, and when Thandie correctly diagnoses a patient, he is impressed to realise that he has underestimated her medical ability.
 He and Thandie renew their relationship, until Thandie's terminally ill brother arrives and requests that Thandie euthanise him.
 Holder has commented that Thandie is "horrified" by his request, but ultimately complies out of mercy.
 Thandie's decision ends her relationship with Ric, as her husband is: "a man of principle" who "doesn't agree with what she's done, but he does understand."
 Thandie then hands in her resignation and returns to Uganda with her brother's body.
 Holder has stated that there is a possibility Thandie may return in the future, revealing that she did not expect to return for the show's twelfth series, so could be invited back again.